Back to Funding

 Organizing

-Complementing care are the ways in which creative practices might stimulate new ways of organizing – new communities, networks and support structures that can help create change.
+Complementing care are the ways in which creative practices might stimulate new ways of organizing – new communities, networks and support structures that can help create change – and lay out new relations.

 Read more